fastforwardlabs/blog_deprecated/_newsletters/2018-10-17-subscribers.md

 * Matt will speaking on "A Roadmap to Open Data Science" at [Cloudera World Tokyo](http://clouderaworldtokyo.com/2018/sE-04.html) (Tokyo, Japan) on November 6th.

 Also, we're hiring!
 Please refer your data nerd friends.
-We currently have open positions in [Brooklyn](https://cloudera.wd5.myworkdayjobs.com/External_Career/job/USNew-YorkBrooklyn/Research-Engineer-at-Cloudera-Fast-Forward-Labs_180950) and [San Francisco](https://cloudera.wd5.myworkdayjobs.com/External_Career/job/USA--California--San-Francisco/Research-Engineer-at-Cloudera-Fast-Forward-Labs_181051).
+We currently have open positions for research engineers in [Brooklyn](https://cloudera.wd5.myworkdayjobs.com/External_Career/job/USNew-YorkBrooklyn/Research-Engineer-at-Cloudera-Fast-Forward-Labs_180950) and [San Francisco](https://cloudera.wd5.myworkdayjobs.com/External_Career/job/USA--California--San-Francisco/Research-Engineer-at-Cloudera-Fast-Forward-Labs_181051).

 As always, thank you for reading.
 We welcome your thoughts, feedback, and suggestions; please [drop us a note](mailto:cffl@cloudera.com) anytime.